johanndt/PorkPartsCouchPotatoPlugin/Readme.txt

 TehConnectionCouchPotatoPlugin
 ==============================

-A plugin used to add tehconnection.eu to the CouchPotato torrent providers list.
+A plugin to add tehconnection.eu to the CouchPotato torrent providers list.

 How-to install